Bois-Franc station: Name origin

+The name Bois-Franc (lit. 'hardwood') dates back to 1717, when the Sulpician order, seigneurs of the Island of Montreal, created a concession or côte in this area, which became known as Côte Saint-Louis or Côte du Bois-Franc.The name "Bois-Franc" referred to an extensive maple forest in the area, remnants of which make up the Bois-de-Liesse and Bois-de-Saraguay nature parks.
+In keeping with the practice in other côtes, the road serving the area took the name of the côte, Chemin du Bois-Franc.

+In 1911, an airport opened in the area, known as Bois-Franc Field, later Cartierville Airport.
+It was decommissioned in 1988 and a residential development, also called Bois-Franc, was built in its place, opening in 1993, shortly before the commuter train station was rebuilt.

 Cartierville branch and station

 A single-track electrified (2400 V DC) branch to Cartierville, a relic of when the line terminated there in Canadian Northern Railway days, left the line at (then) Val-Royal station.
 When the line was run by Canadian National, only one rush-hour trip was scheduled in each direction.
 It was abandoned in the early 1980s when STM predecessor STCUM took over operations of the Deux-Montagnes line.
 The Cartierville station was located at the corner of Gouin West and Laurentian boulevards.
 The Cartierville Station was to have been the terminus of Line 3 (Red) of the Montreal Metro.

 Proposed Metro extension

-Proposals to extend the Orange Line of the Metro to Bois-Franc have been considered since the late 2000s.
+Proposals to extend the Orange Line of the Metro to Bois-Franc have been considered since the late 1970s.
 Following the construction of a Metro garage beyond Côte-Vertu station in the 2010s, only 1.2 km of tunnelling is required to extend the line to interchange with the REM.
 As of 2022, studies are underway on the potential of an extension to Bois-Franc.